Managing your studies at UC

 Students can only apply for reduced study load where there are compassionate or compelling circumstances that are supported with appropriate documentation.
 These include, but are not limited to:

-- an illness, injury, bereavement, or other traumatic experience impacts your ability to study a full time study load (must provide evidence of condition and adjustment letter from Inclusion and Engagement which confirms that your condition means that you must take a requested study load)
+- Medical - an illness, injury, bereavement, or other traumatic experience impacts your ability to study a full time study load (must provide evidence of condition, and if appropriate, an adjustment letter from the Inclusion and Engagement team - confirming your condition means that you must take a reduced study load).

-- the course structure, unit availability or pre-requisite(s) not met; due to which full load cannot be taken (must provide study plan approved from your Faculty)
+- Unit availability - the course structure, unit availability or pre-requisite(s) not met; due to which a full load cannot be taken (must provide study plan approved from your Faculty).

-- that you are currently on probation or on an Intervention Strategy and reduced study load recommended by the International Student Support Service (must provide evidence of Intervention Strategy)
+- Intervention Strategy - currently on an academic probation and a reduced study load is recommended via a Intervention Strategy by the Faculty and approved by the ISSS (must provide evidence of Intervention Strategy).

 Note: a signed study plan or previous failures do not constitute approval for reduced study load.

-Students may have the option of enrolling in one or more units in the Winter Term or Summer Semester depending on availability.
-This allows a student to study less than 12 credit points in a particular semester.
-If you are planning on doing this, you must first consult your Faculty to confirm that the units you wish to study in the Winter Term or Summer Semester are available.
+UC coursework students may have the option of enrolling in one or more units in the Winter Term or Summer Semester, depending on availability.
+This allows a student to study less than 12 credit points in a compulsory teaching period.
+If you are planning on doing this, you must first consult with your Faculty to confirm that the units you wish to study in the Winter Term or Summer Semester are available and to receive an updated study plan.

 When don't i need to apply for a study load variation?